-If you’d like to receive my updates, please go to the top of the page, on the right side, click on the orange icon for “feed” or the green icon for “email.”
-This will immediately generate a confirmation sent to your email, so please go check for it.
+If you’d like to receive my updates, please go to the top of the page and choose the icon for what type of delivery you’d like.
+This is a double opt in process so be sure to go to your email, check for confirmation, open it and accept it.
 If you don’t see a request for confirmation, please check your spam folder and then confirm your subscription.
-It’s a 2-step process for your protection.
+If you don’t confirm it, there’s no delivery.
+This 2-step process is for your protection.

 © 2014 Kim Vazquez All rights reserved. www.kimvazquez.com You may make copies of this message and distribute in any media as long as you change nothing, credit the author, and include this copyright notice and web address.